 ICB No. 1

-The EK Ethiopia Knitted Manufacturing PLC has received financing from the facility Investing for Employment (IFE) toward the cost of the project with the titles of “Machinery increase and skilled workforce to operate a knitting factory at full capacity at Debre Birhan Industrial Park” and intends to apply part of the proceeds toward payments under the contract(s) between IFE and Ibercotton.
+The EK Ethiopia Knitted Manufacturing PLC has received financing from the Facility Investing for Employment (IFE), which is an investment facility created by KfW Development Bank (KfW) on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) as an integral part of the Special Initiative on Training and Job Creation, toward the cost of the project with the titles of “Machinery increase and skilled workforce to operate a knitting factory at full capacity at Debre Birhan Industrial Park” and intends to apply part of the proceeds toward payments under the contract(s) between IFE and Ibercotton.

 The EK Ethiopia Knitted Manufacturing PLC now invites sealed Bids from eligible Bidders for 64 Computerized flat knitting machines, of which, 43 machines must be in gauge 12 with needle gague 10 and 21 machines in gauge 14 with needle 12, to be sent to Debre Birhan Industrial park in Ethiopia.
 Delivery must be done by 15 September 2021 the latest.
 Project must include installation on-site.
-This item is financed by IFE and the process will be monitored by Ibercotton.
+This item is co-financed by IFE and the process will be monitored by Ibercotton.

 Bidding will be conducted by means of the International Competitive Bidding procedure with qualification as specified in the “Procurement Procedures for Recipients” from the facility Investing for Employment (IFE) and/or in KfW’s Procurement Guidelines (“KfW Guidelines”).